idsithija/threejs-multi/README.md

 ## 🎯 How to Play

 1. Enter your name on the start screen
-2. Wait for another player to join (max 2 players)
+2. Wait for other players to join (max 8 players)
 3. Use WASD to move, mouse to aim
 4. Click to shoot your opponent
 5. Hit them 4 times to get a kill